Floflos/CTF-Write-Up/DGhack2021/XML-is-love/README.md

 This article, with the challenge title, give us good informations to where to look to find the vulnerability : the XML-RPC API the XML-RPC API in Wordpress is an old API but still implemented by default in Wordpress which can be used to interact with the CMS via XML-based requests.
 The endpoint to reach this API in Wordpress CMS is /xmlrpc.php.
 It's better to disable this functionnality in general because it can be used to make amplified DDOS or Bruteforce.
 Let's work on http://web-vxslkw.inst.malicecyber.com/xmlrpc.php.
-There are example of requests we can use to interact with the api on the internet, by example we can list all available functions:
+There are example of requests we can use to interact with the api on the internet, for example we can list all available functions:

 <img src="../Images/11.png" width="900" />